 - defend you against the underlying charges so that you can effectively fight for the best possible results.

-Pinellas County Arrest Warrants – Search the public records for outstanding bench warrants, arrest warrants, failure to appear warrants, and the capias for arrest issued for Clearwater or St. Petersburg criminal felony, misdemeanor and traffic case in Pinellas County, FL.
+Pinellas County Arrest Warrants – Search the public records for outstanding bench warrants, arrest warrants, failure to appear warrants, and the capias for arrest issued for Clearwater or St. Petersburg criminal felony, misdemeanor, and traffic cases in Pinellas County, FL.
 The Sheriff’s Violent Offender Warrants Unit uses a proactive approach to searching for men and women wanted on warrants for violent crimes.

 Finding a Lawyer for a Pinellas County Arrest Warrant

-If the warrant in Pinellas County, FL, was already issued, then contact the criminal defense attorneys for Pinellas County, FL, at the Sammis Law Firm are experienced in helping our clients resolve an outstanding arrest warrant in Pinellas County for any misdemeanor or felony charges.
+If the warrant in Pinellas County, FL, was already issued, then contact the criminal defense attorneys for Pinellas County, FL, at Sammis Law Firm are experienced in helping our clients resolve an outstanding arrest warrant for any misdemeanor or felony charges.

 Arrest warrants in Pinellas County, FL, are served by law enforcement agencies in Pinellas County including the Sheriff’s Office Violent Offender Warrant Unit, the St. Petersburg Police Department, the U.S. Marshal Service, the Gulfport Police Department, the Treasure Island Police Department or the Pinellas Park Police Department.